 Be Kind, Do Good, Enjoy

-One of my biggest passions in life is to meet and listen to new people.
-Listening to their stories and absorbing the world around me has allowed me to expand my vision and understanding of the many realities surrounding us.
+One of the biggest passions has always been to meet and interact with the people around me.
+That has allowed me to recognize and absorb the many realities that surround us.

-Since moving into Colorado in 2017, I have been blessed enough to become part of a community that has allowed me to learn, grow, and join efforts to create unity and empowerment opportunities for many people in our valley.
+Since moving to Colorado in 2017, I have been very blessed to join a giving community that has allowed me to become an instrument of unity and empowerment for many individuals in our valley.

-Through storytelling, public speaking, workshops, and collaborations with different stakeholders and organizations, I have developed a strong connection with a large and diverse population, which in return has allowed me to bring awareness, information, resources, and support for many at-risk families in the Aspen to Parachute area.
+Through storytelling, public speaking, workshops, and collaborations with different organizations, I have developed a strong connection with a large and diverse population in our valley, which in return has allowed me to bring awareness, information, resources, and support to many at-risk families in the Aspen to Parachute corridor.

 MENTAL HEALTH FIRST AID